Adriel-M/KmerCounter/README.md

 Scan whole sequences (DNA bases for now) and count the number of reads per k-mer.

 # Compiling
-The associated make file has the CC set as GCC.
-Adjust according to the preferred compiler.
+The associated make file will use your default C compiler via the set CC env.

 `$ make all`

+`$ make CC=clang all`

 # Usage